joedicastro/vps-comparison/README.md

 Initially I'm comparing only entry plans, below **5$** monthly.

-What I trying to show here it's basically a lot of things that I would want to know before sign up with any of them.
-If I save you a few hours researching, like I spend, I'll be glad!
+What I trying to show you here it's basically a lot of things that I would want to know before sign up with any of them.
+If I save you a few hours researching them, like I spent, I'll be glad!

 VPS Providers
 =============